Financing a Home Renovation: What Construction Loan Is Best?

 - No interest and no monthly payments.

-- Cash is available to the homeowner in a lump sum in as little as three weeks.
+- Cash is available to the homeowner in as little as three weeks1 as a lump sum.

-- Investment is settled within ten years, which means if the homeowner doesn’t plan to sell the home and use the proceeds to settle, they will use savings, will refinance, or will take out a loan.
+- Investment is settled within 10 years, which means if the homeowner doesn’t plan to sell the home and use the proceeds to settle, they will use savings, refinance, or take out a loan.

 - Must have a minimum of 25% equity in the home to qualify.